surveygraph/surveygraphr/README.md

 ## Getting help

-Please contact samuel.l.unicomb@ul.ie for support. as well as on [GitHub](https://github.com/surveygraph/surveygraphr/issues/).
+Please contact samuel.l.unicomb@ul.ie for support, and report bugs with a minimal illustrative example on [GitHub](https://github.com/surveygraph/surveygraphr/issues/).
 Since the package is in its infancy, we are welcoming of feature requests and general feedback.